 A. In-book links take you to a location within the textbook.
 For example, the table of contents would be considered in-book links and embedded links take you to the correct location in the book.
-Pass Additional Information: Links passed 36/36.
-All within book links passed and navigated to the intended destination.
-Links were checked with the html version and Google Chrome because the PDF version was not available for evaluation.
+Pass Additional Information: 30/30 links pass.
 B. Live hyperlinks take you to any website or webpages external to the book.
-N/A Additional Information: No external links found in the text.
-There were some in the drop down menus but they were inaccessible because the evaluator doesn't have an account.
+Fail Additional Information: 1/2 subsections passed.
+C. Live links take you to the correct webpage that is functioning properly.
+Pass Additional Information: 6/7 links found and pass.